Straw Bale Construction: The Ultra-Ecological House

 By MEA MCNEIL

-One warm night last October, Ed Doody awoke abruptly to see trees, just yards away from his window, burning like paper.
-The blaze was one of a dozen historic fires last year in Northern California; this one had quickly swept north into Doody’s neighborhood in Mendocino’s Redwood Valley.
+One warm night in October, 2017, Ed Doody awoke abruptly to see trees, just yards away from his window, burning like paper.
+The blaze was one of a dozen historic fires that year in Northern California; this one had quickly swept north into Doody’s neighborhood in Mendocino’s Redwood Valley.
 A fierce wind whipped the flames directly toward Doody’s house, which was constructed with straw bales.
-Doody and his dog sought refuge in a charred clearing where they were pelted by hale-like embers.
+Doody and his dog sought refuge in a charred clearing where they were pelted by hail-like embers.
 By the time this fire was out, it had burned 36,523 acres, destroyed nearly 500 homes, and taken eight lives, four on Doody’s ridge.
-But Doody’s strawbale house was left standing.
+But Doody’s straw bale house was left standing.

 By this October, a new, thousand-fold larger conflagration, the largest in California history, had already burned over the summer just a few miles away, and experts promise more to come.